GACI/ARHR2 Awareness Day is February 1st

-We are kicking off the ‘rare’ month of February with the second annual GACI/ARHR2 Awareness Day on February 1, 2021.
+We are kicking off the ‘rare’ month of February with our annual GACI/ARHR2 Awareness Day on February 1.

 Please join us in spreading awareness of the ultra-rare conditions of Generalized Arterial Calcification of Infancy (GACI) and Autosomal Recessive Hypophosphatemic Rickets Type 2 (ARHR2).

 Why is it important to have an awareness day for GACI/ARHR2?

 GACI is a rare disease which occurs in roughly 1/200,000 births.
 The survival statistics for GACI are currently estimated to be around 50%, with the most critical period being the child’s first 6 months of life.
 The length of time from symptom onset to proper diagnosis of a rare disease is currently 4.8 years.
 Most doctors have never even heard of Generalized Arterial Calcification of Infancy….and an infant born with GACI does not have 4.8 years to wait for proper diagnosis.